 The operations of the service, which are also instances of the Service Data Model are illustrated in a separate diagram for the sake of clarity.
-Please note, that for demonstration we only implement a subset of the proposed operations in the S-124 Standard, section 11.2.2.
+Please note, that for demonstration only a subset of the proposed operations in the S-124 Standard, section 11.2.2 is implemented.